alttester/AltTester-Unity-SDK/Docs/source/pages/alttester-with-cloud.md

 ## SauceLabs

-This is another cloud-based platform you may want to use if you want to run AltTester Unity SDK tests client side.
+This is another cloud-based platform you may want to use if you want to run AltTester Unity SDK tests client-side.

 SauceLabs provides **automated testing solutions** for web and mobile applications.
 It allows developers and testing teams to perform testing across a wide range of **browsers, operating systems and devices** without the need for setting up and maintaining physical hardware or virtual machines.